Sewer Cleaning Service

-Sewer cleaning service arrived as a necessity in the evolution of plumbing systems.
+Sewer cleaning services arrived as a necessity in the evolution of plumbing systems.

-1935 is the approximate era of bell and spigot gasket type sewer systems.
-In the manner this pipe is assembled to carry sewage, a bell and spigot gasket piped sewer eventually lead to an effective means of clearing blockages.
+1935 is the approximate era of bell and spigot gasket-type sewer systems.
+In the manner this pipe is assembled to carry sewage, a bell and spigot gasket piped sewer eventually leads to an effective means of clearing blockages.
 “Sewer Cleaning” was not a term used in the English language.
-In fact, the popular terminology was, “Rooting”.
+The popular terminology was, “Rooting”.

 As gasket piping became the preferred method of constructing a sewer system, the moniker, “Rooter Man” became a household term.
 Reason being, gaskets in the piping eventually rotted or leaked.
 As the nutrient rich waste water seeped into the earth, vegetation found its way into the sewer system.
 The result, root intrusion.
 Roots had to be removed from the sewer line.